MrHosse/GraphEmbeddingFramework/docker/README.md

 ./run.sh --interactive
 ```

-In addition to loading the image, initializing the container and mounting the necessary directories, this command lets you use the container's bash.
+In addition to loading the image, initializing the container and mounting the data directory, this command lets you use the container's bash.
 Note that, unlike the last command, this command does NOT compute the results automatically, and you have to do that manually.

 To enter the container's bash use: